Thich Nhat Hanh – Zen Master: “is mindfulness being corrupted by business and finance?

 Spending time each day to meditate; spending time each day to appreciate our surroundings and nature; spending time with our families despite the pressure of delivering more profit and earnings; enjoying every moment as though it were your last - these things are important - finding a balance in your life.

-Please think about the Dalai Lama's words of wisdom - they may change your life and even save it.
+Please think about the Dalai Lama's words of wisdom - they may change your life and those of your loved ones.

 Tuesday, 25 March 2014